WickedDevice/CO2Monitor/README.md

 ### Complete
 When uploading has finished, the LCD will show `Upload complete`.
 The WildFire will clear all the data read, and query the server to see if there is a new experiment waiting for it.

+### Reseting memory
+To clear all recorded data, flip the memory reset switch and push down the button during any of the following steps:
+* While the `Push button for Smart Config` message is displayed
+* While data is being recorded
+* When offline mode has just begun, and the LCD displays `Old Data found   Aborted`
+* In offline mode, after recording has ended and the LCD is displaying `Restart sensor  to upload` The WildFire should just restart itself a second after clearing memory.

 ### Troubleshooting